Da-Kaine/LMMQ--prompt-Queuing-and-remote-prompt-execution-for-local-llm/README.md

 ### 2. Prompt Entry

-User enters a prompt and presses "Send".
+User enters a prompt, selects model and presses "Send".
 The prompt, along with its associated model, is added to a local queue.

 ### 3. Queuing System